-\textbf{Predictive power of isomorphisms and 1-WL} Figure \ref{fig:other-benchmarks-ami} reveals that ${\cal E}_\pi$ and ${\cal E}_{\text{WL}}^{3}$ share an AMI of close to 0 with ${\cal E}_y$, which suggests that these partitions are close to independent.
+Figure \ref{fig:other-benchmarks-ami} reveals that ${\mathcal E}_\pi$ and ${\mathcal E}_{\text{WL}}^{3}$ share an AMI of close to 0 with ${\mathcal E}_y$, which suggests that these partitions are close to independent.
 That is, distinguishing non-isomorphic graphs provides effectively no information about the labels of these graphs.
 As discussed previously, this necessitates that \textsc{Decoder} has a high capacity and complex decision boundary.
-Interestingly, the AMI of ${\cal E}_y$ with ${\cal E}_{\text{WL}}^{3}$ can be higher than that with ${\cal E}_\pi$ because non-isomorphic graphs often have the same label.
-To further investigate the label predictive power that ${\cal E}_\pi$ and ${\cal E}_{\text{WL}}^{3}$ grant, we evaluate the accuracy of the best possible deterministic graph classifier $h$ \cite{Zopf20221WLEI}: a lookup table based on majority vote.
+Interestingly, the AMI of ${\mathcal E}_y$ with ${\mathcal E}_{\text{WL}}^{3}$ can be higher than that with ${\mathcal E}_\pi$ because non-isomorphic graphs often have the same label.
+To further investigate the label predictive power that ${\mathcal E}_\pi$ and ${\mathcal E}_{\text{WL}}^{3}$ grant, we evaluate the accuracy of the best possible deterministic graph classifier $h$ \cite{Zopf20221WLEI}: a lookup table based on majority vote.

-In particular, for an input graph ${\cal G}$, let $e_{\cal G} \in {\cal E}_\pi$ be the isomorphism equivalence class to which ${\cal G}$ belongs; then, the prediction $\hat{y}_{\cal G} = \text{mode} \{ y_{{\cal G}'} | {{\cal G}'} \in e_{\cal G} \}$ (and similarly for ${\cal E}_{\text{WL}}^{3}$).
+In particular, for an input graph ${\mathcal G}$, let $e_{\mathcal G} \in {\mathcal E}_\pi$ be the isomorphism equivalence class to which ${\mathcal G}$ belongs; then, the prediction $\hat{y}_{\mathcal G} = \text{mode} \{ y_{{\mathcal G}'} | {{\mathcal G}'} \in e_{\mathcal G} \}$ (and similarly for ${\mathcal E}_{\text{WL}}^{3}$).
 The accuracy of $h$ (displayed in Table \ref{tab:majority-classifier-performance}) provides an upper bound on the performance of any deterministic GNN.
 We see that the accuracy is or is close to 100\% for almost all the benchmarks.
-This demonstrates that 1-WL test can produce colorings that are sufficient to solve common graph ML tasks; however, survey participants opined that 1-WL does so only \survey{sometimes ($3.067 \pm 0.594$)} (\hyperref[Q23]{Q23}).
+This demonstrates that 1-WL can produce colorings that are sufficient to solve common graph ML tasks; however, survey participants opined that 1-WL does so only \survey{sometimes ($3.067 \pm 0.594$)} (\hyperref[Q23]{Q23}).
 Furthermore, since GNNs do not achieve near perfect performance on these benchmarks in practice, our results suggest that neither isomorphism testing nor 1-WL expressive power, and rather decoder complexity \& capacity and generalization, limit GNN performance in practice.
 Moreover, 1-WL does not help provide a useful upper bound on the accuracy of a GNN on every task.
 Along this vein, survey participants indicated that 1-WL admits a useful upper bound only \survey{sometimes ($3.133 \pm 0.640$)} (\hyperref[Q22]{Q22}).